- Up to 1 hour per day

 - Bitches not to produce more than one litter in a 12-month period

 Other health schemes and tests available

-- DNA test - CHG (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear or carrier dogs)
+- DNA test - CHG - part of The Kennel Club's CombiBreed package* (see below).
+Find a list tested dogs

-- DNA test - NAD (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear or carrier dogs)
+- DNA test - NAD - part of The Kennel Club's CombiBreed package* (see below).
+Find a list of tested dogs

 - Linkage test (DNA based) - prcd-PRA